 I don’t know what the critics saw or what condition they were in when they saw it, but Don Chaffey’s turgid saga of cavemen foraging, feuding and battling dinosaurs is difficult to take very seriously.
 For the most part it’s a straight remake of the old Hal Roach oddity that had made a star of Victor Mature, the one from 1940 that surely has been raided for stock footage more than any other Hollywood movie.
 Hammer’s remake has a bigger claim to movie history: it was the showcase starring debut for Raquel Welch, the blonde cave girl with the perfect ‘sixties fur bikini.

 After a ponderous opening alluding to the creation of the world, One Million settles into an examination of savages at the dawn of time.
 A power struggle for leadership results in the banishment of young Tumak (John Richardson) from the Rock people tribe.
-After wandering through the wilderness, Tumak comes upon the more civilized beach camp of the Shell people.
-Enchanted by Shell maiden Loana (Raquel Welch), Tumak begins to learn to relax, live less aggressively and enjoy life more.
-As he’s more violent than his new friends, Tumak momentarily becomes a hero by defending the Shell tribe from an invading Allosaurus.
-Only a little while later, Tumak’s uncivilized behavior results in his ouster from the beach tribe as well.
+After wandering through the wilderness Tumak comes upon the more civilized beach camp of the Shell people.
+Enchanted by Shell maiden Loana (Raquel Welch) he learns to relax, live less aggressively and enjoy life more.
+Tumak momentarily becomes a hero by defending the Shell tribe from an invading Allosaurus.
+Only a little while later, his uncivilized behavior results in his ouster from the beach tribe as well.
 But this time Loana decides to go with him.

 The movie is at least different than the average Hammer film.
 The studio had been mired in formulaic, under-budgeted horror offerings for at least four years.
-Along with the previous year’s She, this dinosaur epic is a much bigger undertaking.
+Along with the previous year’s She this dinosaur epic is a much bigger undertaking.
 Spectacular location work amid the volcanic beauty of the Canary Islands lends an otherworldly quality lacking in any previous caveman tale.
-Instead of going its usual cheap route, Hammer also went out of its way to recruit the top effects expert Ray Harryhausen for the prehistoric scenes.
-This was perhaps the first time that a stop-motion animator was actually courted as star talent for a major film assignment.
+Instead of going its usual cheap route Hammer recruited the top effects expert Ray Harryhausen for the prehistoric scenes.
+It was perhaps the first time that a stop-motion animator was actually courted as star talent for a major film assignment.